 - Starting from 7:00 am every day, there are 1,300 free walk-in tickets that are provided to visitors on a first-come, first-served basis

 - You will receive a free headset for the audio tour from Go Oahu Card.
 All you need to do is show your card at the audio kiosk near the ticket counter once you have collected up your tickets

-- With the help of Go Oahu Card, you can get admission to the other Pearl Harbor Historic Sites such as Battleship Missouri, USS Bowfin Submarine Museum, and the Pacific Aviation Museum
+- With the help of Go Oahu Card, you can get admission to the other Pearl Harbor Historic Sites such as Battleship Missouri, USS Bowfin Submarine Museum, and the Pearl Harbor Aviation Museum

 - It will take you at least 3 hours to finish the narrative tour properly

 - Keep in mind that you will not be allowed to take any type of concealable item such as bags, purses, backpacks inside the memorials due to security protocols

 - You can get the lockers to keep your bags and other items safe by paying a minimal amount of fee